Tzal3x/Tzal3x/README.md

 # 👋 Hello, I'm Alex

 I'm a Full-Stack Software Engineer based in Athens, Greece.
-Currently, I'm working as a Solutions Engineer at Mysten Labs, building PoCs and products backed by smart contracts on the [Sui](https://sui.io/) network.
+Currently, I'm working as a Solutions Engineer at Mysten Labs, building producs and PoCs backed by smart contracts on the [Sui](https://sui.io/) network.

 ## About Me 💻

 - Experienced in building scalable applications.
+- Getting along with frontend💥
 - Actively contributing to the adoption of Web3 at Mysten Labs.

 ## 🌱 Currently Exploring
-- Frugal frontend tech such as HTMX
-- Rust 🦀
+- Familiarizing with new system architectures.
 - Deepening my understandment of blockchain tech.

 ## 📈 GitHub Stats